 A graduate of the University of Michigan, my research interests have included 19th and 20th century German politics and political economy, the Industrial Revolution, and the sugar industry.
 You can read more about my research here.

 In the last decade, I have become interested in the ways that GIS technology and spatial analysis grants us fresh insights into the past and allows us to reopen previously "settled" historical questions.
 This has required a huge investment of time.
-In addition to learning a new technology and reading deeply in the literature on historical geography and spatial thinking, I constructed a georeferenced map of northwest Germany (+3000 hours) and populated it with data (+2000 hours) that it has taken me years and multiple trips to Germany to collect.
-You can see the state of my project at www.peasantsandjews.org.
+In addition to learning a new technology and reading deeply in the literature on historical geography and spatial thinking, I have created a georeferenced map of northwest Germany (+3000 hours/work) and populated it with data (+2000 hours/work).
+Collecting the data for this project has led me to 42 archives and libraries in Gremany, the US and the UK.
+In April 2016, I completed the next-to-the-last of many German excursions; in June I visited Yad Vashem, the Central Zionist Archive and the Central Archive for the History of the Jewish People.
+I plan a final trip to the Bundesarchiv Berlin in May 2017, at which time I will present portions of my research to collegues at German universities.
+You can follow the state of my project at www.peasantsandjews.org.

 My primary role at Miami University is